czodroid/czo-rescue-debian/README.md

 if all goes well.

 You can also do it in docker.
 Just run `make`.

+## Logs file

+At the root of the ISO, you can find:

+* build-czo-rescue.log: this file is the log of the command `make-czo-rescue-debian-iso`

+* build-czo-rescue.packages: this file shows the name, version and size of each package in Czo Rescue Debian.

 ## Modifying of the Czo-Rescue-Debian ISO